BuoyantIO/gateway-api-workshop/README.md

-# Configuring your service mesh with Gateway API
+# Live with Gateway API

-This is the documentation - and executable code! - for the Gateway API service mesh workshop at KubeCon EU 2024 in Paris, France.
+This is the documentation - and executable code! - for the Gateway API service mesh workshop at KubeCon NA 2024 in Salt Lake City, Utah.

 <!--
 SPDX-FileCopyrightText: 2022-2024 Buoyant Inc.